 Children and teenagers'toothaches

 Sometimes, in young children, dental pain is underestimated by families, who believe that the tooth that causes discomfort is a temporary tooth, despite the fact that, from the age of 6 or 7, child patients already have permanent teeth and these can cause a “toothache”.
 On the other hand, some adolescents hide or camouflage their pain from their families for fear of going to the dentist, causing discomfort to increase over time.
-For this reason, it is essential that from the moment the child, adolescent or young person begins to feel any toothache, they should go to a pediatric dental clinic to discover the cause of the problem.
+For this reason, it is essential that from the moment the child, adolescent or young person begins to feel any toothache, they should go to a paediatric dental clinic to discover the cause of the problem.

 What causes a toothache?